The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Isolation model

-Before we examine 1.-2. more closely, we will establish lemma \ref{lem:Remenik comparison} to allow us to deal with the nonmonotonicity of the contact process with isolation.
-Because our goal is ultimately to consider the star of stars structure embedded within a random graph, we must consider the effect of infection from the outside.
-Unfortunately, unlike the classical contact process, the contact process with isolation is not an attractive particle system, and so it cannot be assumed that infection from the outside will only aid in survival.
-In particular, this is a problem when studying the one phase, as infections of hubs from the outside shortly prior to the one phase could lead to those hubs isolating through the one phase when they would not have without the outside infection.
+Our goal in the first part of this paper is to prove Theorem \ref{thm:powerlaw}, and our strategy is to employ an argument used by Chatterjee and Durrett in~\cite{ChatterjeeDurrett2009}.
+They show that the classical contact process ($\alpha=0$, $\lambda>0$) survives for time $e^{n^{1-\eta}}$ with high probability by showing that high-degree nodes can sustain the infection for exponentially long in their degree, which is long enough to push the infection to other high-degree nodes.
+They show that the number of these high-degree nodes whose neighborhoods are highly infected dominate a random walk with positive drift, which leads to stretched-exponential survival on power-law degree distributed random graphs.

-We overcome this difficulty by showing the contact process with isolation stochastically dominates a comparison process in which all vertices, not just infected vertices, isolate at rate $\alpha$.
-This process is equivalent to the special case of the model studied by Remenik \cite{Remenik} where his parameter $\delta = 1/\alpha$.
-Unlike the isolation model, the comparison model is attractive in the same sense as the classical contact process, and Remenik \cite{Remenik} notes this is true of his model generally.
-We will first formally define the comparison process and establish stochastic domination before briefly discussing why the comparison process is attractive.
+There are two main challenges in employing this proof strategy.
+First, their argument relies crucially on the attractiveness of the classical contact process.
+The contact process with isolation does not have this property, so our first order of business is to prove that the infected set in the contact process with isolation dominates a comparison process in which all vertices, not just infected vertices, enter isolation at rate $\alpha$.
+This process is equivalent to a special case of the model studied by Remenik~\cite{Remenik}, where his parameter $\delta = 1/\alpha$.
+Unlike the isolation model, the comparison model is attractive in the same sense as the classical contact process, and Remenik~\cite{Remenik} notes this is true of his model generally.